 Prior to Igor Pro 5, the SetIgorStringVar function was used to create output variables from external operations, analogous to S_fileName.
-When programming for Igor Pro 5 or later, you should use Operation Handler (see page 74) to implement your external operation.
+Now you should use Operation Handler (see page 72) to implement your external operation.
 Operation Handler will create output variables for you so you should not use SetIgorStringVar for that purpose.

-SetIgorStringVar is Igor-thread-safe with Igor Pro 6.20 or later.
+SetIgorStringVar is Igor-thread-safe.
 You can call it from a thread created by Igor but not from a private thread that you created yourself.
-See Igor-Thread-Safe Callbacks on page 178 for details.
+See Igor-Thread-Safe Callbacks on page 162 for details.